 Adam's legacy is death through sin and condemnation for all those in solidarity with him, whereas Christ's legacy is life through righteousness and justification for all those in solidarity with him through faith.

 Our desire is to not be merely hearers of the word, but doers of the word as James teaches in James 1:22.
-Reflect on the first two "living questions" below to apply what you have learned this week.
+Reflect on the message of Romans 1:1-7 and your response to it.